 The Company does not have a fixed dividend policy.
 The form, frequency and amount of dividends will depend on the Company's earnings, general financial condition, results of operations, capital requirements, cash flow, general business condition, development plans and other factors as the Directors might deem appropriate.
-The Board is not recommending any dividends for FY2016 because of losses incurred and the financial position of the Company.
+The Board is not recommending any dividends for financial year ended 31 December 2017 after taking into consideration the fact that the Company has just recovered from the previous financial year of recording losses and the Group's need to retain internal resources to meet the Group's funding requirements for the near-term relocation of the Group's production facilities as well as the Group's working capital.